gwww/pyaml/README.md

 Docs are light at this point.
 Take a look a `example/test.yaml` and associated files and at `test/test_macros.py`.

+This lib is distinguished from other generic templating languages in that indentation, crucial in YAML, is preserved on `include`, `eval`, etc.

+This uses python's `eval` and `exec` functions.
+Read about security concerns about use of those.
+Since this software is not accessing unaudited code the risk of `eval` and `exec` is viewed as low.
+Never accept/use python "macros" without inspecting the code.

 ## Installation

+Note: pip version coming soon.

 ```bash
     $ pip install yaml_macros